Honey Davenport: 2020–2021: Music and online content during the COVID-19 pandemic

-2022: Love Is God and upcoming projects
+2022–present: Love Is God, God Save the Queens and other projects

 In November 2021, Davenport and Manila Luzon released a collaborative single and music video called "Love Is God", the first song off of Davenport's five-track EP of the same name, which debuted in January 2022.
 Love Is God spans genres including pop, disco, house and reggaeton, and it features collaborations with Kevin Aviance, LaLa Ri, Jackie Cox and Tammie Brown.
 The music video for "Thrive", the track with Aviance, was released together with the EP.
-A short musical film titled Love Is God: The Visual Album, consisting of "a story woven together by all the songs on the EP", is slated to come out later in 2022.
+A short musical film titled Love Is God: The Visual Album, consisting of "a story woven together by all the songs on the EP", was scheduled to come out later in 2022.
 Davenport directed the film.

-Davenport is soon to release a line of perfume called Pollen 8 and a makeup line called Bee Yourself.
-She has a co-starring role in God Save the Queens, a feature-length film set to premiere at the Palm Springs International Film Festival in January 2023.
-The film "[will follow] three different Drag Queens, in LA, New York and Las Vegas, all navigating their way through their careers and personal struggles".
-Davenport is also working on a musical collaboration with Jan Sport and a podcast called The Wake and Bake with Jasmine Masters.
+Davenport co-starred (as herself) in God Save the Queens, a feature-length film that premiered at the Palm Springs International Film Festival in January 2023.
+The film "[follows] three different Drag Queens, in LA, New York and Las Vegas, all navigating their way through their careers and personal struggles".

+In June 2023, Davenport debuted a single called "Mighty Legendary".
+A "Legends Only" remix of the song, featuring Alaska Thunderfuck, was released with an accompanying music video in September of that year.
+The video, sponsored by the online PrEP provider Mistr, was partially filmed at the Trixie Motel.

+Davenport is to release a line of perfume called Pollen 8 and a makeup line called Bee Yourself.
+She is also working on a musical collaboration with Jan Sport and a podcast called The Wake and Bake with Jasmine Masters.

 Activism

 Davenport has said that it is important to her to use her career in drag to help others, and she often bases her looks, performances and music on political themes.
 In an interview with Entertainment Weekly, she stated, "I like to use my drag as a platform for the voiceless; for women, people of color, and those who aren't being heard."
-She has been particularly outspoken about racial equality and gun control, motivated by the impact that racism and gun violence have had on her life since childhood.
+She further said to KCRW that drag has "become a protest, because now when I go to work, I'm doing this in spite of what might happen to me".
+Davenport has been particularly outspoken about racial equality and gun control, motivated by the impact that racism and gun violence have had on her life since childhood.